 - Religion & Languages: India is known to be the birthplace of 4 main religions: Hinduism, Buddhism, Sikhism, and Jainism and rest of the beliefs are minorities.
 You can find people belonging to the land of diversity following every faith and living in peace.
 If we talk about languages, you will find 23 official languages spoken in India including Hindi, Sanskrit, Malayalam, Tamil, Punjabi, Gujarati, etc.

-- Festivals: In India, you may discover some amazing festivals that are celebrated with great From cultural festivals like Holi, Diwali, Dussehra, Durga Puja and Christmas to National festivals like Independence Day, Gandhi Jayanti and Republic day; people in India get together to celebrate these occasions with great enthusiasm.
+- Festivals: In India, you may discover some amazing festivals that are celebrated with great zeal.
+From cultural festivals like Holi, Diwali, Dussehra, Durga Puja and Christmas to National festivals like Independence Day, Gandhi Jayanti and Republic day; people in India get together to celebrate these occasions with great enthusiasm.
 Like, during Diwali, playing rummy games is quite common.
 People host card parties starting a few days before Diwali and culminating on the eve of the festival of lights.
 But nowadays, this tradition seems to be fading, as people are switching towards online rummy platforms where they can use their skills to play cash games and make money out of it.

 Although we can’t change old traditions that have been passing on from one generation to the next, one that can be changed is the way to play a card game.
 Yes!
 You can.
 Gone are the days when you had to invite your loved ones to your place to play rummy games, as with the advent of many online websites such as Rummy Passion, you can enjoy your favorite game sitting at home.